virtualvoyager367/FileSound-Encoded-FIle-Transfer/README.md

 This approach uses the append=True flag in the soundfile.write function to write the audio data as it's generated to the output WAV file without loading everything into memory.
 The result is a very efficient, scalable file-to-audio encoder and decoder that maintains perfect file fidelity, even for very large files.
 I’m excited to keep building onto this project with many more features coming over time.
 The result is a very efficient, scalable file-to-audio encoder and decoder that maintains perfect file fidelity, even for very large files.
 I’m excited to keep building onto this foundation with new features like hardware integration and advanced encryption layers.

+If you read the disclaimer, you will know what this is for.
+The reason why you may need to regenerate the python files is because sometimes when the frequencies are generated, they can be similar or close to other frequencies, causing overlap or misinterpretation, these lead the decoder to misinterpret the frequencies leading to the decoder getting incorrect output, which is why you need to regenerate the scripts as different frequency lists work better than others, the less similar the frequencies the lower the chances are of misinterpretation.